 I have previously done posts about it taking many years to get a proper diagnosis previously so please take a look at those posts.
 Click Here

 The problem is many are unaware of the long-term implications on their health and their fertility.

 So instead of doing a long post of what PCOS is and how to treat it etc, I am just going to do up a short post about what the signs and symptoms are and if you have 1-2 of the symptoms, there is a big possibility that you actually have PCOS.

-Of course you need to come and see someone who specialisation in women’s health medicine and issues such as in PCOS, to help you have it confirmed and diagnosed properly, but we do need to bring about more awareness about this very common gynaecological/endocrine/reproductive disorder that affects many women around the world.
+Of course you need to see an expert or someone who has a special interest in women’s health medicine and issues such as in PCOS, to help you have it confirmed and diagnosed properly, but we do need to bring about more awareness about this very common gynaecological/endocrine/reproductive disorder that affects many women around the world.